openfaas/docs/docs/cli/build.md

   --reset -p yes
 ```

+Or if you're an arkade user, run `arkade install qemu-static`.

+In addition, for CI, you can also add the `--reset-qemu` flag to `faas-cli publish`.

 The faas-cli attempts to enable Docker's experimental flag for the CLI, but you may need to run the following, if you get an error:

 ```